KBL13/Powerball-Ticket-Simulator/README.md

 # Powerball-Ticket-Simulator
 CLI program to generate Powerball tickets based on weighted numbers from historical data pulled from https://www.lottery.net/powerball/statistics.
-Program originally written in C++ and simplified verision written in Java as a learning experience.
+Program originally written in C++ and simplified version written in Java as a learning experience.